shmugoh/dishook/README.md

 ### Dishook is an invalid command, what do I do?

 Check if dishook is already in your system's path.
-If it is, open a new command line window and try again.
+If it is, start a new terminal session and try again.

 ### How do I use this?

-Open a new command-line window, and type in `dishook -h` to get started.
+Open your terminal of choice and type in `dishook -h` to get started.

-### As any other CLI app, will arguments/flags be implemented?

-Yep!
-If you wanna know which arguments/flags will be implemented, refer to Projects.

-### There's a lot of names out there and you choosed Dishook, even if there's a lot of projects with that name.
+### There's a lot of names out there and you picked Dishook; there's a lot of projects with that name.
 Why?

-Dishook fits perfectly for a CLI argument/app.
-Typing something like `discordwebhook` takes a lot of time and looks weird.
-Dishook is easier to remember and takes less time to write.
+Memory Muscle, and something like `discord-webhook` would look weird in terminal.

 # Contributing